 A Thorn for Moonbeam

 Esme is old.
 Quite old, if you must know.
-Old enough to know that her certainty of where she is and why is fraught with deep pot holes in her memory.
+Old enough to often wonder where she is and why.
+There are pot holes in the road of her memory.
+It's mostly potholes.

-So when she finds herself in a room with no idea how she got there, she is rather unsurprised.
+So when Esme finds herself in a room and no idea how she got there, she is, frankly, unsurprised.

 Excerpt: